wsb777/wsb777/README.md

         Goals:    []string{"Build scalable systems", "Master cloud native tech"}, }

-    fmt.Print("\"📚The more I know, the more I realize that I know nothing.\n - Plato") }
+    fmt.Print("\"📚The more I know, the more I realize that I know nothing.\" - Plato") }
 ```